Working in Early Years and Childcare

 Parent and toddler groups are normally for parents/carers with under-threes, but children under five can usually attend too.
 It provides an opportunity for parents/carers and their young children to spend time together in the company of others.

-Each session usually last for up to two hours, promoting children’s early learning through a variety of fun play opportunities such as storytelling, sing-a-long, or craft session.
+Each session usually lasts for up to two hours, promoting children’s early learning through a variety of fun play opportunities such as storytelling, sing-a-long, or craft session.
 Most groups have a baby corner for new mums to make friends and enjoy a coffee.

 Parent and toddler groups are often run on a voluntary basis and do not have to be registered by Ofsted.